-Whether you dream of becoming a doctor, earning your Master of Business Administration (MBA) degree, or enrolling in another advanced career graduate program, applying to study in the United States requires scores from one of the main exams for graduate school: DAT, GMAT, GRE, LSAT, MCAT, or the OAT.
+Whether you dream of becoming a doctor, earning your Master of Business Administration (MBA) degree, or enrolling in another advanced career graduate program, applying to study in the United States requires scores from one of the entrance exams for graduate school: DAT, GMAT, GRE, LSAT, MCAT, or the OAT.
 A grad school test is typically administered via computer at an official testing center and requires a few months of studying.

 What Grad School Tests Do You Need To Take?